biddellns/markdown-converter/README.md

 #### #4: Parsing with bytes instead of strings
 It's easier to change bytes in place and reduces any extra allocations - one of the biggest variables for Go's GC performance.

+## What's next?
+- Getting Docker to fully work
+- Demo with an AWS Lambda
+- Using a compiler approach to see if we can get the same outputs